Liss4rd/DataAnalystBootcamp/SSMS/K_Temp_Tables.md

 ![image](https://github.com/Liss4rd/DataAnalystBootcamp/assets/66858250/cb26ac65-0bf1-4c86-bc68-4b5d6e91dc60)

 If the temp table already exists, you might run into an error when you try to create it a second time.
-To avoid this, use: "DROP TABLE IF EXISTS <table name>".
+To avoid this, use: "DROP TABLE IF EXISTS TABLE_NAME".

 Temp Employee2 Table Example:
 ```